Why would you want to complicate something as simple as managing emails?

 How Hiver does a better job at this?

 Hiver works right inside Gmail and doesn’t take you to an unfamiliar interface.
-You get to manage yours and the shared inbox emails — all from one inbox.
+You get to manage your own as well as the shared inbox emails — all from one inbox.

 In Help Scout, internal and external conversations overlap

-A customer email arrives at support@ email address.
-An agent starts working on it, but comes across a roadblock and wants some help.
+A customer email arrives at [email protected] email address.
+A support agent starts working on it, but comes across a roadblock and wants some help.
 That agent writes a note and assigns it to you.
 Ideally, you should be able to reply to the note by clicking ‘Reply’.
 Does not work like that here.

 If you click ‘Reply’, your message will go to the customer and not your teammate.
 There is no separate ‘Reply’ button for notes.
 To reply to an email note, you will have to add another note.